Regenerative-Farming-Ecosystem-Event_8.jpg

 Jack Millington, Founder, Billy Tannery

-Tamara Giltsoff, Senior Consultant, Soil Association Exchange
+Tamara Giltsoff, Senior Associate, Soil Association Exchange

-Lara Cowan, Founder, Botanic Shed
+Lara Foley (née Cowan), Founder, Botanic Shed

 Georgie Beach, Co-Founder, Ripe Cider